 Chattanooga, TN 37402

 Yep, you can actually stay overnight in an authentic restored Victorian train car room!
-Of course, they also have standard hotel rooms and suites at the Cahttanoogo Choo Choo Hotel.
+Of course, they also have standard hotel rooms and suites at the Chattanooga Choo Choo Hotel.
 When Chattanooga’s Terminal Station shut down in 1970, a group of local businessmen banded together to save the historic landmark.
 Rather than turning it into a museum, they took a novel approach and converted the train station into a hotel.
 Today, the Chattanooga Choo Choo Historic Hotel stands fully restored.
-The hotel features on-site shopping, along with 7 different restaurants.
-Among the restaurants is the Station House Restaurant, which resides in the station’s former baggage room.
+The hotel features on-site shopping, along with 6 different restaurants.

 407 Union Avenue